 Quotations are used to search for an exact phrase.
 By adding quotations around two or more words, you are telling the search to treat it as one keyword.
 Therefore a search including “Recruitment Manager” would only return results with that exact phrase in the body of the text.
 Quotations are only used if you are 100% certain of the exact phrase you’re looking for.

 6. Asterisk *

 The asterisk function is usually used to widen your search.
 For example if you wanted to do a search for anything related to Admin, use admin* and the search will return results like; administrator, administration, administer, administered.
 By inputting the stem of the word with an asterisk afterwards, you’re telling the search to include all words related to that stem.

 Why not now try and create your own Boolean searches within your recruitment CRM, LinkedIn, job boards like Indeed and Monster or in Google.
-By practicing and becoming Boolean literate and combining the basic rules of Boolean search, you can perform searches that would otherwise seem impossible, saving you time in searching through thousands of CVs and providing you with more targeted and relevant results or candidates.
+By practicing and becoming Boolean literate and combining the basic rules of Boolean search, you can perform searches that would otherwise seem impossible, saving you time in searching through thousands of CVs and providing you with more targeted and relevant results.